bostonphp/PHP-Beginners-Book/intro_to_databases_and_mysql/intro_to_databases_and_mysql.markdown

 That about sums it up, now we just have to put these columns in the correct order.
 Since the **Fruit store ID** is the only truly unique element in the list, we will make this the "Primary Key".

 *Defining a column with a primary key means that the column will only be able to have unique values (i.e. nothing can repeat itself).
 Some examples of this in everyday life are license plate numbers, credit card numbers, and social security numbers.
 All of these value work to make sure that somebody can't impersonate someone else, and allow them access to certain privileges that are not entitled to them.
 The same concept applies to tables in databases.
-Whenever possible, make sure that the table you are creating contains some form of primary key, to give something to uniquely identify a row.
-This will be discussed more in the next section*
+Whenever possible, it is good practice to make sure that the table you are creating contains some form of primary key, to give something to uniquely identify a row.
+This will be discussed more in future sections*

 ### How do I make a table with this?
 Good question.
 It may seem like I am rambling on a bit here, but I assure you that my writing has some purpose.
 In your window with phpMyAdmin click on the **SQL** tab to bring up the command box again.
 Make sure that you see **localhost -> grocery_store** above the box.
 If you do not, just click on the **grocery_store** link on the right side and then the **SQL** tab to get yourself there.